-In this guide, we’ll walk you through the definition of appointment setting, dive into how to set an appointment via phone and email, and share tips and tricks on how to become a successful appointment setter.
+In this guide, we'll walk you through the definition of appointment setting, dive into how to set an appointment via phone and email, and go over an appointment setter's most important activities so you can master this topic.

 What Is B2B Appointment Setting?

-B2B appointment setting is a sales process of reaching out to potential buyers via various channels (phone, email, and social media) and qualifying and nurturing them during this process with the ultimate goal of setting an appointment.
+B2B appointment setting is a sales process of reaching out to potential buyers via various channels (phone, email, and social media), qualifying and nurturing them during this process with the ultimate goal of setting an appointment.

 Appointment setting helps expand your sales funnel and grow your business.
 People in charge of this process are called appointment setters and usually hold a sales development representative (SDR) position.
 Find out more about appointment setters and what skills are needed to become top of the SDR game.